fr3nch13/cakephp-jira/README.md

 ```

 ## TODO:
-- Add the ability to users of the app to submit an issue as either a feature enhancement, or a bug report.
+- Add the ability to users of the app to submit an issue as either a feature request, or a bug report.